Trump eyes 'four or five' people who may be behind anonymous NYT article

 TRUMP CALLS ON SESSIONS TO INVESTIGATE ANONYMOUS NYT OP-ED

 “I could think of four or five, mostly people that either I don’t like or don’t respect,” he said.
-While he didn’t name names, he predicted that the identity would be become public and said people think it’s “disgusting” the piece would be published.
+While he didn’t name names, he predicted that the identity would soon become public and said people think it’s “disgusting” the piece was published.

 Trump advisor Kellyanne Conway told CNN in an interview that Trump believes it’s “somebody in national security” and said she doesn’t think it is a White House official.